seegerd89/Homelab/README.md

-# 🏠 Homelab Setup – Daniel Seeger
+# 🏠 Homelab Setup – D Seeger

 ## 📖 Overview
 This project documents my personal homelab environment used for learning and practicing system administration, networking, and containerized services.